bndtools/bnd/biz.aQute.bnd.gradle/README.md

 The `echo` task will display some help information on the dependencies, paths and configuration of the project.

-The `bndproperties` task will display the bnd properties of the project.
+The `bndproperties` task will display the Bnd properties of the project.

 ## Customizing a project's Gradle build

-If you do need to write a `build.gradle` file for a bnd project, there are some properties of the bnd Gradle plugin you will find useful.
+If you do need to write a `build.gradle` file for a Bnd project, there are some properties of the Bnd Gradle plugin you will find useful.

 * The `bndWorkspace` property of the `rootProject` contains the [Workspace][8] object.